 10. A pronoun needs a clear antecedent.
 As I write, I try to leave no doubt whom or what is referred to by every pronoun.

 9. Words indiscriminately capitalized are speed bumps for a reader.
 And yet a word sometimes presents a challenge.
 The equator circles the earth halfway between the poles.
 My back yard has some good earth for planting an early garden.
 The first four planets, Mercury, Venus, Earth, and Mars, are separated from the rest by the Asteroid Belt.
 Consistency is the key when discretion in capitalization is allowed, as it is here.
-The compass directions, north, south, east, and west, need not be capitalized, but what if someone comes from the east and wants to live in the West, meaning that region of the USA west of the Mississippi and famous for cowboys and cactus?
+The compass directions, north, south, east, and west, need not be capitalized, (nor do the four seasons), but what if someone comes from the east and wants to live in the West, meaning that region of the USA west of the Mississippi and famous for cowboys and cactus?
 I was born in the South, meaning that region of the eastern USA that lies south of the Mason-Dixon line.
 What do you do when you want to distinguish the Southwest from the Northeast?
-In the song, “The Man Who Shot Liberty Valance” is the line: “From out of the east a stranger came, a law book in his hand…” He merely came from somewhere east of the song’s setting — a compass direction.
+In the song, “The Man Who Shot Liberty Valance,” there is the line: “From out of the east a stranger came, a law book in his hand…” He merely came from somewhere east of the song’s setting — a compass direction.
 I capitalize the commonly-used name of a region but not a compass direction.
 I’ve noticed, in fact, that, although the West is often deemed a proper region, the east is not.
-I capitalize the Earth, as above, when referring to one of the planets but not when the earth is a substitute for the world — when it refers to nothing outside itself.
+I capitalize the Earth, as above, when referring to one of the planets but not when the earth is a substitute for the world or a Replogle globe — when it refers to nothing outside itself.
 I apply the principles I’ve given in these examples to other words similarly in question.

 8. People do speak in sentence fragments.
 Speech is normally immediate, spontaneous, and sloppy.
 Some authors adopt a writing style that imitates speech.
 I think that kind of writing belongs in dialog but not in prose.
 That’s merely my opinion.

 7. There is a difference between in and into, between on and onto.
 Sometimes in can replace into and on can replace onto with no loss of meaning but sometimes not.
+When she turned into the room and saw who else was in there, she lurched backwards and stepped on [or onto] Claire’s foot.

 6. There is a trend, borne of convenience, I suppose, to unite two words which are commonly uttered or written together.
 It has become acceptable to write someday and sometime as we do somewhere and somebody, to write anymore as we do anywhere.
 I haven’t yielded to this trend.
 I don’t give it any thought any more.
 Some day when I have some time to kill I may consider capitulating, but it will take some time for anyone to persuade me to do it.
+There are some times on my calendar that have not been filled yet.
+You can’t lay just any body on this gurney; it’s only rated for eight hundred pounds.

 3. I ignore the advice, found in many guides for writers, to omit all adverbs.
 Yes, they are imprecise and therefore have no place in laws, policies, and regulations.
 Even though I strive to use the right word, there are some times when the right verb is enhanced by an adverb.
 Used well, adverbs enhance action as spices enhance food.
 They can intensify the tone of a verb, contribute an emotional element, or exaggerate something absurd.